MikeUchmanowicz/portfolio/README.md

 Currently designing and creating a simple "endless scroller" game within python and implementing an evolutionary Artificial Intelligence in order to play the game.
 The project's purpose is to explore the concepts of NEAT.
 The game will upload AI info/results to a database post-game which an included full-stack django webapp will retrieve from an SQL database and display.

 - Minesweeper Full-Stack Webapp - *C#, ASP.NET, JavaScript*
 Created and Deployed (as a collaboratory team of 4) a full-stack minesweeper webapp to Azure.
 Features include: registration, logging in, a playable minesweeper game, saving of progress in game, and the playing of saved games.
 An SQL database is implemented to store users and saved games.
-Utilizes: IoC &
+Utilizes: SoC

 - Inventory Full-Stack CRUD Webapp - *Java, Springboot, Thymeleaf*
 Currently designing and creating (as a collaboratory team of 2) a crud webapp that supports polymorphism and different items.
 Users will be able to register, login, view their own inventory, view the "store" inventory, purchase items from the "store", and trade with each other.
 An SQL database will store products, users, and each user's inventories.
 Utilizes: IoC and SoC.